Guidelines for Preparing Submissions

 - That text typically will represent the words that were actually spoken on the day the speech was delivered.

-- If the author wishes to publish a different text of the speech (e.g., the prepared speaking text, a version that was subsequently edited or published, or a version that circulated after its original delivery), that decision must be explained and justified.
+- Authors may make a case for publishing a different text of the speech than the one originally delivered (e.g., the prepared speaking text, a version that was subsequently edited or published, or a version that circulated after its original delivery).
+That decision must be explained, justified, and approved by VOD’s co-editors.

 - The authenticated speech text should be single-spaced, in Times New Roman 12-point font, with double spacing between paragraphs.

-- Each paragraph of the speech should be numbered consecutively with the numbers placed in square brackets; the speech text should be double spaced and the opening line of each paragraph should be indented.
+- Each paragraph of the speech should be numbered consecutively with the numbers placed in square brackets at the beginning of each paragraph.

 - Information about the text and its authentication should be included at the end of the text submitted to VOD but will be published on a separate page, linked off of the page where the text is published on VOD.